Introduction to Device42

 The last section in this document explains the two tutorials that are available and helps you decide whether to follow one or both of them.

-First, let’s define some terminology.
-Buildings, room, devices, and so on are device42 terms that we will collectively refer to as objects.
+First, let’s define some Device42 terminology: Buildings, rooms, racks, devices, and so on are common Device42 terms that we collectively refer to as objects.
+Individutal instances of objects in Device42 are also known as CIs, AKA Configuration Items.

 - Permissions : Each of the 100+ device42 object types (e.g. rooms, physical devices, patch panels, and so on) has add, change, view, and delete permissions.
 These 400+ permissions can be assigned to both individuals and groups of individuals.